 Operations are facilitated by Findy consortium, whose members commit to running the ledger operations according to above principles and later according to their roles and liabilities defined in the Findy’s future governance rulebook.
 Findy has in its initial phase a nominated Board consisting of the founding member representatives and potential Board-nominated executive, legal and technical Advisers.
 Consortium has an open Consortium Agreement and it accepts and welcomes new additional members according to the agreement’s basic approval rules.
 For more information on consortium terms, or to register your interest in Findy community, contact firstname.lastname@example.org, Tel. +358 40 182 4299.

-From technical standpoint the Findy ledger is based on open source decentralised ledger technology from Linux Foundation’s recently Production Ready -labeled Hyperledger Indy project.
-Technicalities of Indy compatible Wallet apps and so called Agents are a topic the Findy community will document by end of 2019.
+From technical standpoint the Findy ledger is based on open source decentralised ledger technology from Linux Foundation’s Hyperledger Indy project.
+Technicalities of compatible Wallet apps and so called Agents are a topic the Findy community will document out in 2020.

 Findy’s intention is to enable joint R&D testing of public-private self-sovereign identity service concepts in a safe sandbox environment.
 Sandbox comes with two versions - lightweight development ledger (‘dev-sandbox’) and access controlled test ledger (‘test-sandbox’).
 Services can include publishing identifiers and related data to ledger, issuing verifiable credentials, or providing access control to data sources (such as data behind an API) through end user wallet/agent services.